-In the meantime, M/s Elvina Pharmaceuticals Limited, Managing Director and Others filed a Writ Petition at Honourable High Court of Karnataka, Dharwad Bench vide Writ Petition No. 100258/2018 against M/s Karnataka State Financial Corporation (KSFC), represented by its Deputy General Manager, Rayapur Taluka, Dharwad Dist.
-First Party, The Deputy General Manager, M/s Karnataka State Financial Corporation

-(KSFC) Rayapur Taluka, Dharwad Dist.
-2nd Party and M/s Karnataka Antibiotics and Pharmaceuticals Limited (KAPL) Represented by its Managing Director, Bengaluru 3rd Party.
-The company has appointed an advocate to represent the case.
+In the mean time M/s.
+Elvina Pharmaceuticals Limited, Managing Director & Others filed a Writ Petition at Hon'ble High Court of Karnataka Dharwad Bench vide Writ Petition No.100258/2018 against M/s.
+Karnataka State Financial Corporation (KSFC), Represented by its Deputy General Manager, Rayapur Taluk, Dharwad Dist.
+First Party, The Deputy General Manager, M/s.
+Karnataka State Financial Corporation (KSFC) Rayapur Taluk, Dharwad Dist.
+2nd Party and M/s.Karnataka Antibiotics and Pharmaceuticals Limited (KAPL) Represented by its Managing Director, Bangaluru 3rd Party.
+The company has appointed an Advocate to represent the case.
 The case is still pending and matter being followed up.

-Company has registered the Sale Deed dated 16th March 2022, on 7th April 2022, by paying all the statutory dues.
+The registration of Dharwad Land has been completed on 7th April 2022 by paying all the statutory dues.

-Also company is following it up with M/s Karnataka State Financial Corporation (KSFC) for the refund of the different of amount on a shortage of land to be paid to M/s Karnataka Antibiotics and Pharmaceuticals Limited (KAPL).
+Also the Company is following it up with M/s.
+Karnataka State Financial Corporation (KSFC) for the refund of differential amount on shortage of land to be paid to M/s.Karnataka Antibiotics and Pharmaceuticals Limited (KAPL).